-- The software and any written materials that might accompany the electronic version of APMT ("written materials") are proprietary to and all rights except those expressly given herein remain with Her Majesty the Queen in right of Alberta ("Alberta Agriculture and Forestry").
+- The software and any written materials that might accompany the electronic version of APMT ("written materials") are proprietary to and all rights except those expressly given herein remain with Her Majesty the Queen in right of Alberta ("Alberta Agriculture, Forestry and Rural Economic Development").

 - The software and written materials are protected by Canadian copyright law and international treaty provisions.